Transient hydrodynamic phonon transport in two-dimensional disk geometry: Results and Discussions

 \section{Results and Discussions}

 The transient heat conduction in 2D disk geometry with a fixed system size is simulated, and the Debye linear dispersion approximation and gray model are used~\cite{nie2020thermal,zhang_transient_2021,shang_heat_2020,WangMr15application}.
 The heat conduction is not limited by specific materials properties and all physical variables are dimensionless.
-We fixed $L=1$, $r_{pump}=r_{probe}=0.1$, $C=1$ and $v_g=1$.
+We fixed $L=1$, $r_{pump}=r_{probe}=0.1$, $v_g=1$ and specific heat $C=1$.

-The evolution of probe temperature are shown in~\cref{graymodel} after the heat source is removed.
-It can be found that $(T_{probe}-T_0)/(T_h -T_0 ) \geq 0$ when rare phonon scattering happens.
+The evolution of the probe temperature~\eqref{eq:Tprobe} is shown in~\cref{graymodel} after the heat source is removed.
+It can be found that $(T_{probe}-T_0)/(T_h -T_0 ) \geq 0$ when both the N- and R- processes are rare.
 However, when the N-process is more sufficient than the R-process, the transient temperature could be smaller than the environment temperature when $v_g(t-t_h)/L <0.45$.
 Furthermore, this phenomenon becomes more obvious with the increase of N-process.
 When the R-process increases, this phenomenon becomes weak and finally disappears.
 In addition, based on the results in~\cref{graymodel}(a)(b) with different heating time $t_h$, it can be found that the appearance of this phenomenon in the hydrodynamic regime is slightly affected by the heating time $t_h$ of the laser beam.

 The underlying physical mechanisms are discussed below.
 In the ballistic regime, phonons transport with rare scattering so that